-There is so much to think about when you are thinking of a new career opportunity.
-Please read through the following top tips on Career advice, CV tips as well as interview tips.
-GOOD LUCK!
+There is so much to think about when you are deciding to pursue a new career opportunity.
+Please read through the following top tips from Agricultural and Farming jobs and our Careers advice, CV tips as well as interview tips.

-CV top tips – Your CV is your personal shop window – it HAS to look good otherwise no one will want to find out more………
+Your CV is your personal shop window – it HAS to look good otherwise no one will want to find out more and you wont be selected for interviews.

 1. What makes you stand out above many other candidates?

-For every job you apply for you could be up against hundreds of other candidates so you need to make sure you stand out above the rest!
-Employers don't just buy skills, they buy experience, enthusiasm, and many other attributes so you need to show how you can fit in perfectly with the company, what you can bring to the company and position, how you can make the company money and how can you resolve the problems that they have?
+For every job you apply for you could be up against hundreds of other candidates so you need to make sure you stand out above your competition!
+Employers don't just buy skills, they buy experience, enthusiasm and many other attributes, therefore you need to show your potential employer how you can fit in perfectly with their company, what you can bring to the company and the role, how you can bring value to the business and how can you possibly resolve the problems that they may have?

 2. CV layout

 Employers and recruiters spend up to 30 seconds scanning your CV so it must be clear, informative and easy to read.
-You must make sure the information is easy to read and find to save the reader time hunting for the information they need.
+You must make sure the information is easy to read and the relevant experience is easy to find to save the reader time hunting for the information they need.
 Ensure relevant qualifications/experience is clear and the information is relevant and easy to read.
+(Please call us to book your CV in to be revamped by our CV writing expert!
+01527 878550).

 3. Tailor your CV to the role & company you are applying to